|

 Core Beliefs

-© George Hartwell, 2007, all rights reserved.
+Hartwell M.Sc., 2007, all rights reserved.

-having a top side and an under side.
-The top side - called the
+Orientation) as having a top (conscious) side and an under

-Program - includes the assumptions that drive the
+includes the assumptions that drive the people-pleasing

-emotional brain (The Limbic System).
+brain (The Limbic System).

 Top Side: The Program